Tano-17/Oghenetega-the-EV-Chatbot---Docker-Updated-/AI_USE_POLICY.md

 ---

-*Oghenetega EV Chatbot | Responsible AI Use Policy v1.0 | For educational use — Month 2 Weekly Project Assignment*
+*Oghenetega EV Chatbot | Responsible AI Use Policy v1.0 | For educational use — Project Assignment*